tomkonidas/konidas/content/posts/tcpip.md

 > Even though we do not use the OSI model in practice today, it is still very important to know amongst fellow network engineers
 > as it is very often referred to when chit-chatting to other colleagues.

-Some fun sentences tht you can remember to help you with the layer's and their orders:
+Some fun sentences that you can use to help remember the layer's order:

 - People Don't Need Those Stupid Packets Anyway (My personal favorite)
 - Please Do Not Take Sales People's Advice